huoyunng/xwei/README3.md

-## Welcome to My GitHub Pages 2
+## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/huoyunng/xwei.github.com/edit/master/README2.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/huoyunng/xwei.github.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.